-Following are 21 open-ended sales questions you can ask that will help you round out the picture of your clients' needs.
-These questions are broken down into four groupings within the RAIN SellingSM Framework:
+Following are 21 open-ended sales questions you can use that will help you complete the picture of your clients' needs.
+These questions can be separated into four categories:

 - Aspirations and Afflictions

 These four categories are the core of the RAIN SellingSM Framework.

 One thing to note about open-ended sales questions: they don't need to be complex.
 Oftentimes the basics are all you need.
 I share some ideas for open-ended sales questions in the video below.

 21 Powerful, Open-Ended Sales Questions